oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 An operation may need to produce more than one result, or to modify local variables.
 For either case, the operation can use [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetter.java) or [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetterRange.java).

-Regular operations eagerly execute their children.
-There are also [short circuit operations](ShortCircuitOperations.md) to implement short-circuit behaviour.

 ## Locals